haoranhfut/FF-GAN/readme.md

 ### Acknowlegement
-The code and pre-trained models of Bi-LSTM network borrows heavily from [Attn-GAN](https://github.com/taoxugit/AttnGAN), we apprecite the authors for sharing their codes and pre-trained models.
+The pre-trained models of Bi-LSTM network borrows heavily from [Attn-GAN](https://github.com/taoxugit/AttnGAN), we apprecite the authors for sharing their codes and pre-trained models.